The remarkable woman who gave East Savannah kids a place to play

 When the home became too crowded, McCoy started looking for a solution, instead of a reason to kick them out.

-In a way, it’s exactly what happened at a Chatham County Comissioners meeting in the early 90s.
+In a way, it’s exactly what happened at a Chatham County Commissioners meeting in the early 90s.
 McCoy sat there for hours until she got the chance to speak up.

 “She said ‘I am Retha Mae Mccoy.’
 She always says her full name,” said Ms. Hall.
 “And she lives in Runaway Point and they don’t have a park.'”